kaklise/WNTR/documentation/extensions/stormwater.rst

 	and PCSWMM :cite:p:`pcswmm` are able to generate 2D overland meshes that can be stored in SWMM INP files and run using SWMM.

-	To include overland flow in S-WNTR,
+	To include overland flow in WNTR-Storm,
 	the user should first modify their INP file to include 2D overland conduits.

 .. dropdown:: **Simulation results**